-- Extent to which the proposed technology or process is innovative and has the potential to advance the state of the art; - Degree to which the current state of the technology and the proposed advancement are clearly described; - Extent to which the plan for LCOE reduction clearly describes a feasible pathway to achieving a competitive commercial electricity price; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; and - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations and discussion of prior work in the literature with analyses that support the viability of the proposed work.
+- Degree to which the current state of the art and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art in the strategic opportunity areas; - Degree to which proposed R&D Activities are complementary and collaborative with

+Questions about this FOA?
+Email MHKFOA1098@go.doe.gov.
+Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov.
+Include FOA name and number in subject line.

+- industry and national lab efforts; and - Sufficiency of technical detail in the R&D Activity proposals to assess whether the proposed R&D Activities are scientifically meritorious, including discussion of prior work in the literature with analysis that supports the viability of the proposed work.

-Impact of Technology Advancement
+Impact of University Consortium Project toward Technology Advancement

-- How the project supports the FOA objectives and target specifications and metrics; and - The potential impact of the project on advancing the state of the art.
+- How the Project supports the FOA objectives; - The potential impact of the Project on advancing the state of the art as described through Project-level Milestones; and - The potential impact of the Project on advancing the state of the art as described through Activity-level performance Deliverables.